-- · tblastx_tagging

-- Sets whether tagging can be performed using TBLASTX: either 'yes' or 'no', default 'no'.

-- total_pending_submissions

-- Overrides the total limit on pending submissions that a user can submit via the web submission system.

-Default: '20'.

-- user

-- Username for access to isolates database, default 'apache'.

-- user_job_quota

-- Integer with number of offline jobs that can be queued or currently running for this database by any specific user this parameter is only effective if users have to log in.

-- · user_projects

-- Sets whether authenticated users can create their own projects in order to group isolates: either 'yes' or 'no', default 'no'.

-- view

-- Database view containing isolate data, default 'isolates'.

-- · views

-- Comma-separated list of views of the isolate table defined in the database.
-This is used to set a view for a set, or to restrict loci or schemes to a subset of isolate data.

-- webroot

-- URL of web root, which can be relative or absolute.
-This is used to provide a hyperlinked item in the dropdown menu.
-Default '/'.

-- · webroot_label

-- Label text for the breadcrumb link defined by the webroot value.
-This can be formatted using Markdown.

-Currently only supports italics and bold.
+- Sets whether tagging can be performed using TBLASTX: either 'yes' or 'no', default 'no'. - total_pending_submissions - Overrides the total limit on pending submissions that a user can submit via the web submission system.
+Default: '20'. - user - Username for access to isolates database, default 'apache'. - user_job_quota - Integer with number of offline jobs that can be queued or currently running for this database by any specific user - this parameter is only effective if users have to log in. - · user_projects - Sets whether authenticated users can create their own projects in order to group isolates: either 'yes' or 'no', default 'no'. - · view - Database view containing isolate data, default 'isolates'. - views - Comma-separated list of views of the isolate table defined in the database.
+This is used to set a view for a set, or to restrict loci or schemes to a subset of isolate data. - · warn_max_contigs - Set a threshold for the number of contigs in a submitted genome assembly to trigger a warning in the submission interface.
+This value overrides the value set in bigsdb.conf. - warn_max_total_length - Set an upper threshold for the total size of a submitted genome assembly to trigger a warning in the submission interface. - warn_min_n50 - Set a threshold for the minimum N50 value in a submitted genome assembly to trigger a warning in the submission interface.
+This value overrides the value set in bigsdb.conf. - · warn_min_total_length - Set a lower threshold for the total size of a submitted genome assembly to trigger a warning in the submission interface.